Life in Buffalo

 Yes, you can do both.
 HOWEVER,

 - Car insurance, which is mandatory in New York State, may be more expensive if you don't have a U.S. license.

 - Insurance companies often add a surcharge to the cost of your insurance if you don't have a U.S. driver's license (the "Inexperienced Driver" surcharge).

-- Some automobile insurers believe that you need a NYS driver's license (as U.S. drivers do).
+- Some automobile insurers believe that you need a NYS driver's license.

 Therefore, we recommend that you obtain a NYS driver's license if you are eligible.

-Will I be able to rent a car if I only have my foreign license?
+Will I be able to rent a car if I only have my foreign driver's license?

 Yes.
-But, rental car companies may have their own requirements (e.g. minimum age requirement of 25).
+But, rental car companies may have their own requirements (e.g. minimum age), which you must satisfy.